 - 2.1.
 The Council will from time to time appoint such committees as it considers appropriate for the discharge of its functions, in accordance with this Constitution.
 A duly constituted committee acting in the exercise of its delegated powers and in accordance with its terms of reference shall be entitled to take all necessary action to fulfil its duties. - 2.2.
 These Committee Procedure Rules apply to meetings of all Committees and Sub-Committees, with the exception of Select Committees and their Sub-Committees and Planning Committees. - 2.3.
-In the case of the Licensing Committee and its Sub-Committees these Rules are subject to and applied as stated in the Licensing Act 2003 (Hearings) Regulations 2005. - 2.4.
+In the case of the Licensing Committee and its Sub-Committees these Rules are subject to and applied as stated in the Licensing Act 2003 (Hearings) Regulations 2005 and any other relevant legislation and as set out at the end of these Committee Procedure Rules. - 2.4.
 Joint Committees and their Sub-Committees will follow these Procedure Rules unless other Rules have been agreed within their terms of reference.